Office Hunger Games: How to Handle Conflicts With Your Remote Colleagues

 - The first tier of the pyramid consists of physiological needs such as food, warmth, and rest.

 - The third tier is made up of belongingness and love needs.

 - Number four is esteem, for example, a feeling of accomplishment.

-- The last tier is self-actualization needs, such as achieving your full potential.
+- Finally, the last tier is self-actualization needs, such as achieving your full potential.